hemantaph/gwsnr/docs/autoapi/gwsnr/core/gwsnr/index.rst

    .. py:method:: horizon_distance_analytical(mass_1=1.4, mass_2=1.4, snr_th=None, snr_th_net=None)

       Calculate detector horizon distance for compact binary coalescences.
+Follows analytical formula from arXiv:gr-qc/0509116 .

+      This method doesn't calculate horizon distance for the detector network, but for individual detectors only.
+Use horizon_distance_numerical for network horizon.

       Computes the maximum range at which a source can be detected with optimal orientation (face-on, overhead).
 Uses reference SNR at 100 Mpc scaled by  effective distance and detection threshold.

       :Parameters: